The food industry is one of the tightest regulated sectors for legal requirements and safety and hygiene rules.

 For more insights on distance selling, read our blog post: sell online in Europe in six strategic steps.

-A popular alternative to using a distributor as your FBO is to appoint a compliance agency as your third-party legal representative.
-Someone neutral who knows local legislation, who can accurately manage technical documentation, and who can liaise with your brand, relevant third parties and local authorities.
+A popular solution to these challenges is to appoint a compliance agency - someone neutral who knows local legislation, who can accurately manage technical documentation, and who can liaise with your brand, relevant third parties and local authorities.

 There are many services a compliance agency can provide to fulfil the role of an FBO.
 These include: